ZARRAR-1/my_todo_app/README.md

 # my_todo_app

-A new Flutter project featuring a ToDo List based on MVC - Model View Controller architecture.
+A new Flutter project featuring a ToDo List based on MVC - Model View Controller architecture along with proper setters & getters for the model class.
 Ideal for learning.

 ## Screenshot